telerik/blazor-docs/components/tabstrip/events.md

 The `ActiveTabIndexChanged` event fires when the user changes the tab that is currently shown.
 The event handler receives the new index as an argument.

+If you remove programmatically the currently active tab, when it disposes, the event will fire with index `-1` as there will be no selected tab anymore.

 >caption Handle the tab selection changed event

 ````CSHTL